khushdj2002/DS/Tree/README.md

 ## 4. B-tree - - - It is a special type of self- balancing Binary Search Tree where each node consists of multiple keys and can have more than two children.

+# Properties of Tree data structure

+## Recursive data structure: The tree is also known as a recursive data structure.
+A tree can be defined as recursively because the distinguished node in a tree data structure is known as a root node.

+## Number of edges: If there are n nodes, then there would n-1 edges.

+## Depth of node x: The depth of node x can be defined as the length of the path from the root to the node x.

+## Height of node x: The height of node x can be defined as the longest path from the node x to the leaf node.